How to prepare for your teacher training interview

 Don’t forget about your other life experiences

-Perhaps you’ve managed others professionally, worked within a team, communicated across departments or spent time with people from a range of backgrounds.
-It’s all relevant, so if you see the opportunity to talk about experiences aside from teaching, then talk about them.
+Maybe you’ve managed others professionally, worked within a team, communicated across departments or spent time with people from a range of backgrounds.
+It’s all relevant, so if you spot the chance to talk about experiences aside from teaching, then talk about them.

 Be prepared for more than just the formal interview

-Your interview invitation will state what else to expect on the day.
+Your interview invitation will mention what else to expect on the day.
 Sometimes there’ll be other activities as well as interview questions.
 Group exercises are common.
-These are designed to test your communication, teamwork and perhaps even leadership skills.
-You may be asked to prepare a short presentation where you’ll be assessed on your ability to engage an audience.
+These are designed to test your communication, teamwork and sometimes even leadership skills.
+You may be asked to do a short presentation where you’ll be tested on your ability to engage an audience.

 If the selection day is taking place in a school, you’ll probably be asked to complete an exercise with a group of children.
 This could mean teaching part of a lesson.
 But don’t worry – the selection panel isn't expecting you to already be a polished teacher.
 It’ll be looking for thoughtful and thorough preparation as well as evidence of developing a rapport with children.